KasparEtter/ef1p/pages/email/email.md

 rather than to question our initial assumptions and beliefs, the behavior of these mail clients seems reckless to me.
-Many users might not check the sender's email address when they think they already know who the sender is from the message overview screen.
+Many users might not check the sender's email address when they think that they already know who the sender is based on the message overview screen.

 The very least that mail clients should do to prevent phishing attacks is to show a warning if a known display name is used by an unknown sender.
-I have only seen this in the Gmail web interface so far.
+I have seen this only in the Gmail web interface so far.
 For some reasons, I can no longer replicate this, though.

 {% include image.md source="gmail-phishing-warning.png" caption="How Gmail warns its users when a known display name is used by an unknown sender." image-max-width="580" %}